mbrad26/mbrad26/README.md

 I am a driven, dedicated and energetic junior full stack developer, looking for a tech company where I can continue to learn and grow as a competent software developer.

-For the past few years I have been teaching myself to code and because writing code brings me immense personal satisfaction I decided to join Makers Academy to boost my programing knowledge.
-At Makers I learned about the fundamentals of OOP, TDD, BDD and best practices and methodologies when it comes to writing well tested and clean code.
+For the past few years I have been teaching myself to code and because writing code brings me immense personal satisfaction I decided to join Makers Academy to boost my programming knowledge.
+At Makers I learnt about the fundamentals of OOP, TDD, BDD as well as best practices and methodologies when it comes to writing well tested and clean code.

-My background is in financial industry, sales and logistics where I learned to work, communicate and collaborate with people from various departments, levels and walks of life.
+My background is in the financial industry, sales and logistics where I learnt to work, communicate and collaborate with people from various departments, levels and walks of life.

 **Tech Stack**: React, Redux, Ruby, JavaScript, SQL, HTML, CSS, Sinatra, Rails, Bootstrap, Rspec, Capybara, Jasmine, Jest, Enzyme, Cypress